General Data Protection Regulations GDPR policy

 If you have asked to have your data erased completely we cannot keep a record that you do not wish to be contacted which may result in you being contacted by us at some time in the future.

-Restriction of processing
+- Restriction of processing

-- you believe it is inaccurate
+- it is believed to be inaccurate

 - your personal data is no longer needed to be processed except for legal claims

 - you have objected to processing while it is decided if our legitimate grounds override yours.